murchie85/murchie85/README.md

 ## Be the Automator, not the Automated <img src="https://media.giphy.com/media/fu3GohBvHTaco/giphy.gif" height="32">

-- ⚙️ Head of DevOps
+- ⚙️ Head of AI, DevOps & Cloud
 - 🤖 AI, Machine Learning and NeuroComputing
-- ❤️ Coding
+- ❤️ Scripting, Coding, Infrastructure as Code, SOLID.
-- ⏩ Old & New, from COBOL & Mainframe to Keras and Pyspark
+- ⏩ `Old` meets `New`, from COBOL & Mainframe to Keras and Pyspark

 ## Security at the Speed of DevOps
 <p align="center">